Kurento/kurento/source/knowledge/selfsigned_certs.rst

 .. note::

-   As of this writing, Android seems to be the only major platform unable to resolve local Zeroconf addresses.
+   As of this writing, Android seems to be the only major platform unable to resolve Zeroconf addresses.
 All other systems support them in one way or another:

    * Windows: `mDNS and DNS-SD slowly making their way into Windows 10 <https://www.ctrl.blog/entry/windows-mdns-dnssd.html>`__.
    * Mac and iOS include mDNS natively.